dcgc/dcgc.io/podcast-notes.md

 Never acquire products of companies that "AND WE DO CYBER".
 Always work with companies that their business and business model revolves around cybersecurity.

 The fault is from both: the techs should ask "show me, prove me", the sellers should show and sell something appropriate to the problem.

-Silver bullet preys on people who don't know any better.

-Infosec Vendor: who can maximize, who can exit and who can walk away with a golden paycheck.
-The mission is money.

 CISO/purchaser, the sales and marketing people have a job to do to sell you and market stuff to you, if you fail to see through that, it's your problem, caveat emptor.